Search the Health Library

 How do I register?

-Please note: you MUST enroll in the available modules and lectures through the recertification tool.
-You will receive credit for only those items listed in the recertification tool.
+Please note: you MUST enroll in the available modules and lectures using the links provided above.
+You will receive credit for only those items listed within your recertification tracker.